The critical CoHA of a quiver with potential: Dimensional reduction for quivers with potential and a cut

 is an isomorphism.
-Since this lifts to a natural transformation of mixed Hodge modules, and the forgetful functor from mixed Hodge modules to constructible sheaves is faithful, we deduce the following corollary. \begin{corollary} Let $X^{\Sp}\subset X$ be a subvariety of a variety $X$, and define $Y^{\Sp}=X^{\Sp}\times\mathbb{A}^n$.
-Let $f:Y\rightarrow \Cp$ be a regular $\Cp^*$-equivariant function, where the target carries the weight one action and $Y$ carries the action given by the product of the trivial action on $X$ and the scaling action on $\mathbb{A}^n$.
+Since this lifts to a natural transformation of derived functors of mixed Hodge modules, and the forgetful functor from mixed Hodge modules to constructible sheaves is faithful, we deduce the following corollary. \begin{corollary} Let $X^{\Sp}\subset X$ be a subvariety of a variety $X$, and define

+Let $f\colon Y\rightarrow \Cp$ be a regular $\Cp^*$-equivariant function, where the target carries the weight one action and $Y$ carries the action given by the product of the trivial action on $X$ and the scaling action on $\mathbb{A}^n$.
 There is a natural isomorphism in $\Db{\MMHS}$

-In particular, the element $\Ho_c(Y^{\Sp},\phi_f)\in\Ob(\MMHS)$ is in the essential image of the functor $h^*s_*:\MHS\rightarrow\MMHS$.\end{corollary} \begin{proof} Let $u$ be the coordinate on $\Cp^*$.
+In particular, the element $\Ho_c(Y^{\Sp},\varphi_f)\in\Ob(\Db{\MMHS})$ is in the essential image of the functor $h^*s_*\colon \Db{\MHS}\rightarrow\Db{\MMHS}$.\end{corollary} \begin{proof} Let $u$ be the coordinate on $\Cp^*$.
 We extend the $\mathbb{C}^*$-action on $Y$ to a $\mathbb{C}^*$-action on $Y\times\mathbb{C}^*$ by letting $\mathbb{C}^*$ act trivially on itself.
-Let $\pi':Y\times\mathbb{C}^*\rightarrow X\times \mathbb{C}^*$ be the projection and let $i':Z\times\mathbb{C}^*\rightarrow Y\times \mathbb{C}^*$ be the inclusion.
+Let $\pi'\colon Y\times\mathbb{C}^*\rightarrow X\times \mathbb{C}^*$ be the projection and let $i'\colon Z\times\mathbb{C}^*\rightarrow X\times \mathbb{C}^*$ be the inclusion.
 By Theorem \ref{dim_red_prop} there is an isomorphism

-which induces the desired isomorphism after taking proper pushforward along the projection to $\Cp^*$. \end{proof}
+which induces the desired isomorphism after taking direct image with compact supports along the projection to $\Cp^*$. \end{proof}

 At this point it becomes quite straightforward to prove the Thom--Sebastiani isomorphism at the level of mixed Hodge structures, assuming that we have the required $\mathbb{C}^*$-equivariance for our functions.
 Let $Y=Y_1\times Y_2$, and let $f=f_1\boxplus f_2$.
 Assume furthermore that both $Y_1$ and $Y_2$ admit product decompositions $Y_i\cong X_i\times \mathbb{A}^{n_i}$ such that the $f_i$ are $\Cp^*$-equivariant, where $\Cp^*$ acts with weight one on $\mathbb{A}^{n_i}$, trivially on $X_i$, and with weight one on the target $\Cp$.
 From the commutativity of the square of underived functors